 Yes, you can continue eating and enjoying your favorite traditional dishes by following the Diabetes Dominican Diet and following these simple steps:

 The number one goal of diabetes treatment is to keep your blood sugar (glucose) levels as close to normal as possible.
 Your fasting blood sugar levels should be between 80-130 and no higher than 150 two hours after meals.

 STEP # 2

 Focus on YOUR numbers.
-Diabetes management is not a one size fits all.
+Diabetes management is not a one-size-fits-all.
 Your father’s treatment doesn’t have to match yours.
 Keeping your blood sugar levels as close to normal as possible decreases the risk of heart, kidney, and eye disease.

 STEP # 3

 The key to blood sugar control is to watch your PORTIONS and watch out for foods that contain CARBOHYDRATES.
-Carbohydrates turn into sugar and eating too many foods that contain carbohydrate will elevate your blood sugar levels.
+Carbohydrates turn into sugar and eating too many foods that contain carbohydrates will elevate your blood sugar levels.

 1. Why do I have to stop eating rice, bread, cassava, ñame, and other viveres?

 Foods such as rice, bread, cereals, cassava, plantains, name, and other viveres contain carbohydrates.
 Carbohydrates get converted into sugar.
 You can still eat foods that contain carbohydrates at every meal but you have to limit the portions.

 2. What other foods contain carbohydrates?